Church Video Announcement Ideas That Will Stir Your Creative Gift

 The technology and trends of modern times are ever-growing.
 This may mean that your congregation is growing too, or it may be that attendance is dropping and you want to change things up to make your church appeal to the younger generation.
-In either case, church video announcements are likely to have a lot of benefits for your church.
+In either case, church video announcements are likely to have many benefits for your church.
 So here are my thoughts to help you with your church video announcement ideas.

-The most important thing is that video announcements will make it easier to communicate with members of your congregation or even with visitors and first time guests.
+The most important thing is that video announcements will make it easier to communicate with members of your congregation or even with visitors and first-time guests.

-For those who are already part of the flock, video announcements will not only liven up the announcement portion of the service, but also allow them to find the videos online whether it’s through the church website or some manner of social media.
+For those who are already part of the flock, video announcements will not only liven up the announcement portion of the service but also allow them to find the videos online whether it’s through the church website or some manner of social media.

 Having that level of availability will help them to remember what’s going on throughout the week when they aren’t at church and have an easier time making plans to accommodate for any church events that may be going on.

 Hearing the announcements once per week may not be enough for them to remember and be able to plan around them.
-If your church is like mine, they need reminded more than once.
+If your church is like mine, they need to be reminded more than once.